Do Any Hair Loss Theories Hold Water?

 - More DHT binds to androgen receptors in body, facial, and scalp tissues… But in the scalp tissues, more DHT also leads to an overexpression of TFG-β1.

 - Above the galea, the overexpression of TFG-β1 results in perifollicular fibrosis.
-The hair follicles begin to miniaturize, and over time, this fibrosis begins to fuse together the top three layers of the scalp - the skin, the subcutaneous fat, and the galea.
+The hair follicles begin to miniaturize, and over time, fibrosis begins to set in, creating a rate-limiting recovery factor (again, where there is scar tissue, hair cannot grow).

-- This “fusion” creates more mechanical tension, especially at the the vertex and temples, and that tension encourages an even higher expression of the Hic-5 / ARA55 coactivator.
+- This “fusion” may create more mechanical tension, especially at the the vertex and temples, which may encourage an even higher expression of the Hic-5 / ARA55 coactivator.

-- The Hic-5 / ARA55 coactivator encourages more DHT to the scalp tissue (increased androgen sensitivity), which increases TFG-β1, which increases perifollicular fibrosis, and then fibrotic fusion of the top three scalp layers (mechanical tension), which activates more Hic-5 / ARA55…
+- The Hic-5 / ARA55 coactivator encourages more DHT to the scalp tissue (increased androgen sensitivity), which increases TFG-β1, which increases perifollicular fibrosis, and then more tension, which then activates more Hic-5 / ARA55…

 - …and the cycle repeats.

-The more Hic-5 / ARA55, the more DHT, the more TFG-β1, the more perifollicular fibrosis, the greater the galea fibrotic fusion, and the more hair you lose… until the entire galea is fused with the top three scalp tissue layers.
+The more Hic-5 / ARA55, the more DHT, the more TFG-β1, the more perifollicular fibrosis, and the more hair we lose…

 This theory is the most complicated, and thereby lends itself to serious nitpicking.
 I won’t get into all of the issues, but these three shortcomings alone warrant more research: